In the chaos

 when the angel rolled the stone away.

-Now these guards return to the Pharisees reporting everything that had happened.
+guards return to the Pharisees reporting everything that had happened.

 The Pharisees create a story based upon their initial fears